Just Add Citizen Science

 Urban forests provide many benefits to communities.
 Through this project, booth organizers can send visitors to different areas of the city to map trees.
 These observations can then be used to calculate ecosystem services and conduct urban forestry analyses, providing a great way to engage visitors.
 Members of the public can search existing tree data by species and other search filters, add new trees, edit tree data, upload images, or leave comments.
 OpenTreeMap uses the i-Tree software developed by the US Forest Service to calculate and display the ecosystem benefits generated by urban trees.

 Goal: Gather tree data and show their ecobenefits.

 Task: Check to see if there is a tree map in your march location at www.opentreemap.org or through the OpenTreeMap App (iOS and Android).

 Celebrate Urban Birds (The Cornell Lab of Ornithology)

-Earth Day is also a great time to celebrate urban birds!
+Spring is also a great time to observe and track urban birds!

 Goal: Help ornithologists learn about 16 key species of urban birds.